Assistance Dog Training

 - Get your vet to fill out the vet form and clear your dog for work as an assistance dog.

-- Make payment for the application and if your application is successful you will also be required to pay the minimum training requirements fee for the first 6 months of training sessions upfront.
+- Make payment for the application and if your application is successful you will also be required to pay for your first 6 month training plan set up fee and enrol in the monthly minimum requirement susbcription.
+You must pay for a new training plan every 6 months and keep your training subscription active to remain in the program.

 - Undertake basic introductory training (your dog must be fully toilet trained, able to heel on a leash and complete a 5 minute down stay, sit on command, do basic food refusal and load safely in and out of a car before we can move on) Fill out training logs digitally after every training session.